 The first is Dr. John Hattie's Visible Learning research which continues to be relevant.
+Hattie has recently published Visible Learning:The Sequel: A Synthesis of Over 2,100 Meta-analyses Relating to

+Achievement which includes an additional 1,300 (and growing) meta-analyses focusing on educational practices shown to have a high impact on student achievement - practices that influence learning at a greater than average rate.
+Hattie's newly renamed "thermometer"

-"There remains a need for more focus on the use of successful models of implementation within systems, schools, and classrooms."
+There remains a need for more focus on the use of successful models of implementation within systems, schools, and classrooms.

 (Hattie, 2023, p.
+4,

-4) Hattie has recently published Visible Learning: The Sequel: A Synthesis of Over 2,100 Meta-analyses Relating to Achievement which includes an additional 1,300 (and growing) meta-analyses focusing on educational practices shown to have a high impact on student achievement - practices that influence learning at a greater than average rate.
-Hattie's newly renamed "thermometer of influence" and the effective practices implemented in DCI are described in greater detail starting on page 18.
+of influence" and the effective practices implemented in DCI are described in greater detail starting on page 17.
 As Hattie's research is ongoing, the most recent findings are referenced in DCI materials as taken from www.visiblelearningmetax.com.1

-The second is the work of Moving Your Numbers, a study conducted under the guidance of Dr. Martha Thurlow, Director of the National Center on Educational Outcomes (NCEO), and supported by the Office of Special Education Programs (OSEP).
+The second influential research is Moving Your Numbers, a study conducted under the guidance of Dr. Martha Thurlow, Director of the National Center on Educational Outcomes (NCEO), and supported by the Office of Special Education Programs (OSEP).2